 Fortunately, hyperemesis gravidarum is not very common, though it does affect up to 60,000 women per year.
 The cause of hyperemesis gravidarum is presumed to be the same as morning sickness: however, the slowing of food digestion caused by progesterone may play a more significant role.

-Perhaps there are other factors that contribute to morning sickness that has not been identified.
+Perhaps there are other factors that contribute to morning sickness that have not been identified.
 For now, the approach to treatment is to prevent nausea and maximize caloric intake.

 What to read next: